zhang-lilin/PUAT/README.md

 ------

-This is official PyTorch Implementation code for the paper of [Provable Unrestricted Adversarial Training without Compromise with Generalizability](https://ieeexplore.ieee.org/document/10530438) accepted by Transactions on Pattern Analysis and Machine Intelligence.
+This is official PyTorch implementation code for the paper of [Provable Unrestricted Adversarial Training without Compromise with Generalizability](https://ieeexplore.ieee.org/document/10530438) accepted by Transactions on Pattern Analysis and Machine Intelligence.

-In this paper, we propose a unique viewpoint to understand Unrestricted Adversarial Example (UAE) and propose a novel adversarial training method called Provable Unrestricted Adversarial Training (PUAT), which utilizes partially labeled data to achieve comprehensive robustness with less reduce of standard generalization.
+In this paper, we propose a unique viewpoint to understand Unrestricted Adversarial Example (UAE) and a novel adversarial training method called Provable Unrestricted Adversarial Training (PUAT), which utilizes semi-supervised data to achieve comprehensive adversarial robustness with less reduce of standard generalization.
 The theoretical analysis and experiments demonstrate the superiority of PUAT.
 Refer to our paper for more details.

 ### Datasets